 So if you miss a bus you may have to wait a very long time (an hour or more) for the next one.
 This page has a detailed list of transit options.

 Can you add Whidbey Island to a larger road trip around Washington state?

 Of course!
 Check out my list of the best Washington state road trips.
-Road trip #3 includes North Cascades National Park and the San Juan Islands.
-You can easily adjust that road trip to come back south to Seattle via Whidbey Island.
+Road trip #3 includes Whidbey and some of the other San Juan Islands.
+You could also combine that trip with a journey out to Olympic National Park.